 Cryptocurrency exchanges are the heart of the crypto ecosystem.
-They enable most of the day-to-day trading in the digital currencies by acting as the intermediary for traders.
+They enable most day-to-day trading in digital currencies by acting as traders’ intermediaries.

 Cryptocurrency exchanges are digital marketplaces.
-They act as locations for traders to buy and sell bitcoin or altcoins based upon their market value.
+They act as locations for traders to buy and sell bitcoin or altcoins based on their market value.
 This can be done using either altcoins or a range of fiat currencies.
-In effect, cryptocurrency exchanges are online platforms that perform the role of intermediary between potential buyers and sellers of cryptocurrencies.
-What these exchanges do is match potential buyers and sellers of cryptocurrencies, much like a standard stock exchange.
+In effect, cryptocurrency exchanges are online platforms that act as intermediaries between potential buyers and sellers of cryptocurrencies.
+These exchanges match potential buyers and sellers of cryptocurrencies, much like a standard stock exchange.

 Transacting with cryptocurrencies on an exchange requires potential traders to register on the chosen platform.
-Thereafter, they must go through a range of verification steps in order to authenticate the identity of the user.
+Afterwards, they must undergo various verification steps to authenticate the user’s identity.
 Once these processes are completed, funds must be transferred into the account to start trading.

-As there are a vast number of exchanges out there, it’s worth taking note that they choose their own type of payment and withdrawal methods.
-These methods can include direct bank transfers, bank wires, credit and/or debit cards, PayPal, and a few others.
-This is all dependent upon what the chosen exchange has provided as options for the trader to use.
+As there are many exchanges out there, it’s worth noting that they choose their type of payment and withdrawal methods.
+These methods can include direct bank transfers, bank wires, credit or debit cards, PayPal, and a few others.
+This depends upon what the chosen exchange has provided as options for the trader to use.

 Types Of Cryptocurrency Exchanges

-There are a couple of types of cryptocurrency exchange out there worth looking into, which are entirely dependent upon the needs of the user.
+There are a couple of types of cryptocurrency exchange out there worth looking into, which are entirely dependent upon the user’s needs.

-The most well-known crypto exchanges are centralized exchanges.
-These are often the first port of call for traders new to the world of crypto due to their better user experience.
+The most well-known crypto exchanges are centralised exchanges.
+These are often the first port of call for traders new to crypto due to their better user experience.
 However, they are popular amongst all types of users.
-Cryptocurrencies can often be traded for fiat currencies, and the interfaces are more user friendly than other types of exchange.
+Cryptocurrencies can often be traded for fiat currencies, and the interfaces are more user-friendly than other types of exchange.

-The positives of using centralized exchanges lie in the higher liquidity afforded by the potentially higher user base.
-This higher liquidity is directly coupled to the higher trading volume.
-These exchanges often provide faster transaction speeds as well, which enable a better user experience.
+The positives of using centralised exchanges lie in the higher liquidity afforded by the potentially higher user base.
+This higher liquidity is directly coupled with the higher trading volume.
+These exchanges often provide faster transaction speeds, enabling a better user experience.

-The negatives of centralized exchanges lie in the very things that make them a go-to in the first place.
-Firstly, as exchanges have custody of your private keys to enable trading, this lowers your sense of control and agency with regards to your own assets.
+The negatives of centralised exchanges lie in the very things that make them a go-to in the first place.
+Firstly, as exchanges have custody of your private keys to enable trading, this lowers your sense of control and agency regarding your assets.

-Secondly, due to the size of the assets on centralized crypto exchanges, they are more consistently maliciously targeted by third parties.
+Secondly, due to the size of the assets on centralised crypto exchanges, they are more consistently maliciously targeted by third parties.

-Thirdly, it’s worth doing your research before joining an exchange, as several of the centralized cryptocurrency exchanges have been accused of abusing their position of authority.
-Manipulation of numbers as well as insider trading have occurred, and are worth watching out for.
+Thirdly, it’s worth researching before joining an exchange, as several centralised cryptocurrency exchanges have been accused of abusing their position of authority.
+Manipulation of numbers and insider trading have occurred and is worth watching out for.

-There is another variant of crypto exchange known as the decentralized exchange.
-They are those that function without a centralized authority monitoring day-to-day trading.
+There is another variant of crypto exchange known as the decentralised exchange.
+They are those that function without a centralised authority monitoring day-to-day trading.
 The point of these exchanges is that they allow peer-to-peer trading of cryptocurrencies without an arbiter facilitating each potential transaction.

-There are a few legitimate reasons and benefits for choosing to use decentralized platforms.
-Firstly, many traders feel that these decentralized exchanges more closely adhere to the decentralized nature of the cryptocurrencies that are being traded on the platform.
-The notion of a centralized cryptocurrency exchange seems to go against the ethos of using these currencies in the first place.
-Some decentralized exchanges also relax the need for excessive personal information as a result.
+There are a few legitimate reasons and benefits for using decentralised platforms.
+Firstly, many traders feel that these decentralised exchanges more closely adhere to the decentralised nature of the cryptocurrencies being traded on the platform.
+The notion of a centralised cryptocurrency exchange seems to go against the ethos of using these currencies in the first place.
+Some decentralised exchanges also relax the need for excessive personal information.

 Secondly, there is a potentially reduced risk of asset theft via hacking or other types of fraud from third parties.
 If users trade their crypto assets directly to other traders on the platform, there isn’t any worry about vulnerable cryptocurrency sitting on the exchange.

-Thirdly, these decentralized exchanges are potentially less predisposed to fraudulent activities, such as price manipulation and the like.
+Thirdly, these decentralised exchanges are potentially less predisposed to fraudulent activities, such as price manipulation.

 There are, however, risks with these platforms.
-Much like other exchanges, a sufficient baseline of user interest must be maintained in order to sustain them.
-This is necessary to ensure sufficient trade volume and liquidity, and is, therefore, something to keep in mind when joining a new or flagging exchange.
+Much like other exchanges, a sufficient baseline of user interest must be maintained to sustain them.
+This is necessary to ensure sufficient trade volume and liquidity and is, therefore, something to keep in mind when joining a new or flagging exchange.

-While the above can be avoided with sufficient research, a further negative when using decentralized exchanges is potentially more worrisome.
-If a trader were to be a victim of theft or some other form of fraud, the nature of these exchanges means that there won’t necessarily be the fall back of a central authority to rectify the problem.
+While the above can be avoided with sufficient research, a further negative when using decentralised exchanges is potentially more worrisome.
+If a trader were to be a victim of theft or some other form of fraud, the nature of these exchanges means there won’t necessarily be the fallback of a central authority to rectify the problem.

 Some Things To Be Aware Of

-Be sure to do your research to find out the reputation of any exchange you use, as well as the geographical restrictions that may apply.
-Below are a further two points worth noting.
+Be sure to research the reputation of any exchange you use, as well as the geographical restrictions that may apply.
+Below are two further points worth noting.

 Cryptocurrency exchanges and cryptocurrency wallets are distinct from each other.
 Wallets are the service that facilitates the secure digital storage of a user’s cryptocurrency.
-More precisely, they store the user’s private keys that enable access to the user’s cryptocurrency and also authorize transactions.
+More precisely, they store the user’s private keys that enable access to the user’s cryptocurrency and authorise transactions.

-If you feel confident in doing so, you can set up your own wallet for long-term or large investment sums.
+If you feel confident, you can set up your wallet for long-term or large investment sums.

 A user must take note of the fees built into the structure of the cryptocurrency exchanges.
-If a user makes deposits or withdraws fiat or cryptocurrency, fees are payable depending on the method of payment.
+If a user makes deposits or withdraws from fiat or cryptocurrency, fees are payable depending on the payment method.
 If there is a higher risk of chargeback, the fees are higher.
-Using PayPal, or a credit or debit card means you’ll need to pay more due to the ease with which funds can be reversed.
+Using PayPal or a credit or debit card means you’ll need to pay more due to the ease with which funds can be reversed.

 Furthermore, there are currency conversion fees to be aware of.
 If an exchange deals exclusively in a particular currency, and you are transferring another currency into the exchange, this conversion accrues extra fees on top of the regular transfer fees.
 This is why transacting on an exchange that accepts your preferred currency will be your best bet.

-Transaction fees are another type of fee built into the ecosystem of the crypto exchange.
-Every completed sell or buy order on the exchange is accompanied by a fee that is based upon the volume of the transaction.
+Transaction fees are another type of fee built into the crypto exchange ecosystem.
+Every completed sell or buy order on the exchange is accompanied by a fee based on the transaction volume.
 Therefore, taking note of an exchange’s transaction fees is important for any user.

 Some Popular Exchanges